aburford/Beacon-Attendance-iOS-app/README.md

 # Beacon-Attendance-iOS-app
 Part of my Beacon Attendance project.
 See the other two pieces: https://github.com/aburford/cryptobeacon and https://github.com/aburford/beacon_api
 # So how does this work?
 This app uses Bluetooth Beacon technology to detect when the student's phone is located inside the right classroom at the beginning of class.
-If the beacon is in range, the phone will tell a backend server to mark the student as present.
+If the beacon is in range, the phone will tell the backend server to mark the student as present.

 The beacon_api repo contains the code for the backend server, written in Ruby on Rails.
 Although not yet implemented, the attendance records on this server would theoretically be synced with PowerSchool, the system my high school uses for attendance.